walkthetalk/zircon/docs/syscalls/object_get_info.md

 *buffer* type: `zx_info_kmem_stats_t[1]`

 Returns information about kernel memory usage.
-It can be expensive to gather.

 ```
 typedef struct zx_info_kmem_stats {
     // The total amount of physical memory available to the system.
+    // Note, the values below may not exactly add up to this total.
     size_t total_bytes;

     // The amount of unallocated memory.